Welcome to my website!

 first finished manuscript at the age of fourteen.

-After a couple of false starts I produced my first finished manuscript at the age of fourteen.
+I produced my first finished manuscript at the age of fourteen.
 It was about sixty pages long, typewritten on my mother's old typewriter, and it was about a squirrel.
 Given my almost constant diet of English books, I suppose this wasn't very surprising.
-I sent it off to a publisher, but it wasn't accepted for publication.
-It wasn't very good.
+I sent it off to a publisher, who sent me a kind letter but didn't offer to publish my manuscript.
+That wasn't surprising either.

-After graduating from university I became a book editor.
-It was a great job (and still is, because I still do it): getting other people's books ready for publication is in some ways almost as great a challenge as writing your own.
-I worked for a general publisher (Rigby, then based in Adelaide), and later I moved to Omnibus Books, who publish books for children.
-I hadn't written anything since my squirrel story all those years ago, but in the early 1990s I decided that writing children's books was what I really did want to do after all.
-All I can say now is that I wish I'd come to this decision earlier!
+A few years after graduating from university I became a book editor.
+I worked for a general publisher (Rigby, then based in Adelaide), and later for Omnibus Books, who published books for children.
+I hadn't written anything since my squirrel story all those years ago, but by the early 1990s I'd decided that writing children's books was what I really did want to do after all.

-There are three things that as a writer I can't live without: (1) my computer, (2) the Shorter Oxford Dictionary, and (3) a little book called The Elements of Style, by William Strunk and E.B.
+There are three things that as a writer I can't live without: my computer; the Shorter Oxford Dictionary; and a little book called The Elements of Style, by William Strunk and E.B.
 White.
-(He's the E.B.
-White who wrote Charlotte's Web.)
 I know that if I took more notice of what Strunk and White have to say about English usage, I'd be a much better writer.
 Another, more indulgent, way in which I like to think I am improving my writing is to read as much as I can.
-There are so many brilliant children's books being published today, many of them in Australia, and each one I read teaches me something new.
+There are so many brilliant children's books being published today, and each one I read teaches me something new.

 There are so many brilliant children's books being published today.